Tommy Edman Player Props: Cardinals vs. Rockies

 - Edman is batting .235 with 15 doubles, three triples, seven home runs and 24 walks.

-- Edman has driven in a run in 17 games this season (20.2%), including five games with more than one RBI (6.0%).
-He has also driven home three or more of his team's runs in four contests.
+- In 20% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 5.9% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.